simon-javier/backup-manuscript-thesis/main.typ

   [*Machine Learning (ML)*],
   [Machine Learning is a broader field encompassing deep learning, with techniques like Support Vector Machines and CNNs employed in studies to enhance classification accuracy for nails, and is integrated into the study.],

-  [*Naïve Bayes*],
-  [Naïve Bayes is a probabilistic model used in the study, alongside Bayesian Inference, to infer systemic disease probabilities, and is supported by the knowledge integration module.],

   [*Normalization (Image)*],
   [Input images were normalized using standard ImageNet mean and standard deviation values to ensure compatibility with pre-trained models, enabling more effective transfer learning and stable gradient flow during training.],